Facing The Spectre Of Ageing And Death

 In reality, regardless of age, we are always changing in one way or another.
 In fact, neuroscientific research has shown that although the brain undergoes some natural ageing processes over time, it never loses any of its original ‘plasticity’, or flexibility.
 This means we never lose our capacity to change.

 But the way we change depends partly on what we pay attention to.
-If we focus only on the physical weakening and losses of age, then our understanding of change becomes constellated around this.
-If, however, we focus on the possibility of growth, there are opportunities for a late blooming in old age that can have a transformational impact on our wellbeing.
+Modern western society promotes a view of the elderly that focuses on wrinkles, frailty and ill-health – so our understanding of ageing often becomes constellated around this.
+What might life feel like if we focused instead on the potential for wisdom, confidence and character in old age?
+Thinking differently about ageing can have a transformational impact on our wellbeing.

 Meeting The Body With Kindness